 accept responsibility for any failure of the under-aged developer to comply with all convention policies as well as applicable laws.

-Each table and booth may only have their allotted number of staff (2 people plus any addition badges registered, up to 4) at any one time.
+Each table and booth may only have their allotted number of staff (2 people plus any additional badges registered, up to 4 per 12 x 12 space) at any one time.
 Please take breaks for food and water!

 Developers may share space with another developer under the following conditions: